shamansystems/Cheap-FOCer-2/README.md

 - TO-220 FETs allow for big heat sink attachment for better thermal performance

-- 2-layer PCB for cheap boards from JLCPCB
+- 2-layer PCB that enables low-cost manufacturing from JLCPCB

 - Designed with JLCPCB’s SMT assembly service in mind

-- Added optional ON/OFF capability to turn off control circuitry when controller is not in use.
-A simple mechanical switch will achieve this when connected to the “ON/OFF” 2-pin connector.
+- Added optional ON/OFF connector to turn off control circuitry when controller is not in use

 - CAN connector changed to 2-pin to avoid improper connections that can cause damage